jeff-dillon/pool-inspections/README.md

 to your google sheet to the README and commit/push it up to GitHub.
 1. Share your repoo with your mentors if you would like feedback.

+## Demo Setup

+It is a good idea to have a clean, simple structure for your spreadsheet to make it easier for others to understand your analysis.

+1. Open the downloaded spreadsheet and change the name of the tab with the data in it to `00_Source`.
+1. Add a `01_Info` tab to the spreadsheet.
+We will use this tab to document the dataset.
+1. Add a `02_Calc` tab to the spreadsheet.
+We will use this tab to create calculated fields based on existing fields using formulas.
+5. Add a `03_Clean` tab to the spreadsheet.
+We will use this tab to store the final clean data for use in analysis.
+1. Add a `04_Analysis` tab to the spreadsheet.
+We will use this tab to show pivot tables and charts that we will use to answer questions about the dataset.

 ## Demo 1: Data Discovery

 The first step in the data analysis process is to describe the data in the dataset.
 This will help you understand the source data and inform what data preparation will be needed and what questions you will be able to answer with this dataset.

-### Overview
+### Instructions

-In data discovery, we want to do the following:
+Document the folliwng in the `01_Info` tab:

 1. Provide a link to the data source and a description of the data
 1. Describe the shape of the data (# rows and # cols)
-1. Define the columns / fields in the data using a data dictionary (list of columns with the column name, data type, description, and cleaning notes).
-You can read more about types of data [here](https://www.pluralsight.com/guides/data-literacy-essentials:-representing-processing-and-preparing-data#module-typesofdata).
+1. Define the columns / fields in the data using a data dictionary (a table containing the list of columns with the column name, data type, description, and cleaning notes).
 1. Summarize the # of records for each distinct value in the categorical columns.
 1. Summarize the statistics (min, max, mean, median, mode, std. dev.) for each numerical column.
 1. Document the cleaning needed including what to do with outlier records, what columns will not be needed, etc.